 Dowling Street is a nice place to peruse boutiques, grab a coffee at a family-owned cafe, and sit down to lunch at a farm-forward restaurant.
 There’s also a small craft brewery where you can sample some of the local batches.
 The town’s close proximity to the coast, rushing rivers, and untamed bushland draw visitors searching for fresh country air and the thrill of sleeping under clear, starry skies.

-When is the best time to stay in a holiday rental in Dungog?
+The best time to stay in a holiday rental in Dungog

 There’s not much rainfall in Dungog throughout the year, but the wettest season is the summer between December and March.
 This is also when the weather is the hottest, but its inland location keeps average temperature in the mid-20s Celsius.
 Visitors head down to the beaches along the coast in the summer months, but be prepared for the odd wet day.
 Autumn sees less rain between April and June and slightly cooler temperatures, which make it a prime time for outdoor activities like hiking and cycling.
 The winter months still boast comfortable conditions, but temperatures tend to drop a bit at night, so it would be wise to pack a jacket.
 This is also the dry season, so less rain between June and September balances out cooler days.